It's a New Day in Public Health.

-It is estimated that 20 - 25% of persons living with HIV know they are infected and are not receiving consistent medical care.
-Combined with the people who are newly diagnosed, there is a great need to focus on linking HIV-infected individuals to available care and treatment.
-In Florida, we have a number of specific programs that work to connect people to care, and maintain that care over time.
-The Linkage Team has worked to redefine the culture of those who serve HIV-infected persons, to enlist everyone in the spectrum of services, (case managers, medical providers, prevention providers, etc) to link those with HIV to medical care.
-We invite community providers, consumers, patient care advocates, clinical staff and others to be a part of the Linkage Team as we assist HIV-infected individuals to find a medical home.
+The Linkage Team has worked to redefine the culture of those who serve people with HIV to enlist everyone in the spectrum of services (case managers, medical providers, prevention providers, etc.) to link those with HIV to medical care.
+We invite community providers, consumers, patient care advocates, clinical staff and others to be a part of the Linkage Team as we help those we work with find a medical home.

 Peer Navigator ProgramPeer navigators are people who have been living with HIV for some time and are experienced with navigating the system of care as well as with managing the daily challenges of living with HIV.
 The role of the peer navigator is to provide a bridge between providers and clients that facilitates the medical and psychosocial care of the client.
 Peer navigators can encourage engagement into care and can support medication and treatment adherence by providing education, resources, and mentorship.